FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           tag: Virtual
         - tag: Kumospace
           title: "Filecoin Kumospace Hangout: APAC"
-          description:
-            "​We’re opening a virtual hangout space for the global community to mark the milestone together.
-Come connect with friends, swap stories, and chat about the next five years and beyond!"
+          description: ​We’re opening a virtual hangout space for the global community to mark the milestone together.
+Come connect with friends, swap stories, and chat about the next five years and beyond!
           start-time: 01:00:00.000Z
           location: Kumospace
     - date: 2025-10-17
       events:
         - title: Virtual FIL Dev Summit
-          description:
-            Join the Virtual FIL Dev Summit Kickoff Sessions to dive deep on new improvements and proposals across the Filecoin community!
+          description: Join the Virtual FIL Dev Summit Kickoff Sessions to dive deep on new improvements and proposals across the Filecoin community!
 These 2-3 hour virtual sessions will spotlight new opportunities, learnings, and ideas across the Filecoin community to make Filecoin